India: Kolkata rape reawakens rage over threats to women – DW – 08/23/2024

 Among other things, the amended laws mandated quicker trials in cases of rape.

-The Verma Committee also recommended that police should be trained to deal with sexual offenses appropriately.
+The Verma Committee also recommended that police should be trained appropriately to deal with sexual offenses.

-"Right from childhood years, children ought to be sensitized to respect women," a Supreme Court judge noted in 2017, noting that gender equality "should be made a part of the school curriculum."
+"Right from childhood years, children ought to be sensitized to respect women," a Supreme Court judge said in 2017, adding that gender equality "should be made a part of the school curriculum."

 Stricter sentencing backfires